piotrkociakx/cbuild/README.md

 # CBuild
 Simple compiler for C lang for windows using gcc from Mingw64.

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/piotrkociakx/cbuild/blob/cf5e88dd072205be9a68f296a6756938348e5b64/LICENSE) file for details.

 ## how to use?

-**step 1**: install mingw64 tutorial: https://www.freecodecamp.org/news/how-to-install-c-and-cpp-compiler-on-windows/
+**step 1**: install mingw64 tutorial: [link](https://www.freecodecamp.org/news/how-to-install-c-and-cpp-compiler-on-windows/)

-**step 2**: put cbuild.bat inside your C project
+**step 2**: put [cbuild.bat](https://github.com/piotrkociakx/cbuild/blob/cf5e88dd072205be9a68f296a6756938348e5b64/cbuild.bat) inside your C project

 **step 3**: configure varables: